-At June 30, 2015, the School District reported a liability of \$3,280,517 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The School District's proportion of the net pension liability was based on a projection of its long-term share of contributions to the pension plan relative to the projected contributions of all participating school districts, actuarially determined.
-At September 30, 2014, the School District's proportion was 0.01489%.
+At June 30, 2016, the School District reported a liability of \$3,320,885 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 30, 2014.
+The School District's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the systems employers during the measurement period by the percent of pension contributions required from all applicable employees during the measurement period.
+At September 30, 2015, the School District's proportion was 0.01360%, which was a decrease of 0.00129% from its proportion measured as of September 30, 2014.